 Pamphlets can be elusive in libraries because of the qualities that made them so useful for quick communication.
 They can be hard to collect, to store and to manage.
 Ours came via the networks created by Commonweal Library: donated by individual activists, or found in Commonweal archives, notably the immense subject files gathered by Peace News.

 Alongside their interest for historical research and as inspiration for modern campaigners, the pamphlets often have great visual appeal, as this mini gallery shows: vivid graphic designs and powerful imagery.
 Many were created by well-known artists and designers.

-This summer we are cataloguing the pamphlets, opening up the names, places, ideas and campaigns to new audiences.
+This summer (2013) we are cataloguing the pamphlets, opening up the names, places, ideas and campaigns to new audiences.
 We’re careful to include provenance and details of illustrations as well as information about authors and publishers.
 Thanks to my colleague Martin Levy and our graduate trainee Katie Mann for their fantastic work so far.
-The first batch of cataloguing will be online later this summer.

 Postscript – a note on definition.
 We are defining a pamphlet as a”short piece of polemical writing, printed in the form of a booklet and aimed at a large public” (from Orwell’s 1948 introduction to British Pamphleteers).
 However, this collection also offers us a suitable way to manage items which are pamphlet-shaped but which were written for slightly different purposes, as some of the examples above suggest – we are not being too prescriptive about this.